U.S. History I

 Topics Covered

-Reading for Textbook Quiz 2.
-Due next Monday, June 10 at NOON
+Reading for Inquisitive #3.
+Due next Monday, June 16 at NOON.

 Unfree labor in the colonies and the "terrible transformation."